thexerocouk/thexerocouk.github.io/_posts/2025-05-31-wireless-pivots.md

 If both stages are verified and complete successfully, the authentication server then sends a RADIUS Access to the Authenticator (AP).

-The Authenticator then sends an EAP Success to the STA and completes the required 4-way handshake and the  802.1X Controlled port is opened and allows direct commutation with the backend network.
+The Authenticator then sends an EAP Success to the STA and completes the required 4-way handshake and the  802.1X Controlled port is opened and allows direct communication with the backend network.

 At least in the ideal world that is how it works.